StephenNgSzeJoo/Smart-Torque-Calibration/README.md

 Comprehensive Record Management: Stores calibration task details, generates Certificates of Calibration, and measurement reports.

-Potential for External Marketing: Opportunity to market the Smart Torque Automation solution independently from the SAPPHIRE system.
+Potential for External Marketing: Opportunity to market the Smart Torque Automation solution independently from the web application.

 # Usage
 Calibration Engineers: Perform calibration tasks with enhanced efficiency and reduced cycle time.